Keynotes and Speakers for 2021 ITx Innovation Days

-Dr David Weir is a Principal Academic Staff Member at Ara Intstitute of Canterbury with over 30 years’ experience in the tertiary education sector.
-He currently mainly teaches on software development courses in the BICT degree with a particular interest in project based courses and the work integrated capstone project course.
+Dr David Weir is a Principal Academic Staff Member at Ara Institute of Canterbury Ltd. with over 35 years’ experience in the tertiary education sector.
+He currently mainly teaches on software development courses in the BICT degree with a particular interest in project based courses and is the convenor for the work integrated capstone project course.
+He is an active cyclist who commutes to and from work by bike each day and in his spare time rides 9,000 – 10,000 km each year.